Deniskinyua/Python-Projects/README.md

 # Python-Projects
-This repo includes all personal python projects
+This repo includes all personal python projects.

+Thank You!